The-Last-Resort-FR/blender-save-cleaner/README.md

 `Usage : .\BlenderSaveCleaning.ps1 <path to folder to be cleaned> <force>`

-^This script is provided "as is" and without any guarantees.
-^Verify files before deletion, and back up important data.
+This script is provided "as is" and without any guarantees.
+Verify files before deletion, and back up important data.
 The author is not responsible for any unintended data loss.